koukaku01/LinkQR/README.md

 - [x] Ability to copy QR code as PNG
 - [x] Right-click context menu to generate QR code for current tab
 - [x] Right-click context menu to generate QR code for links
+- [x] Display QR code in a new tab with the option to add a description alongside with adjustable font size

 ### TODO
 - [ ] Enable HTTPS for All windows, with options to disable
+- [ ] Tab right-click context menu
+- [ ] Scan QR code

 ## Install